danclegg/chameleon-docs/docs/source/getting-started/ui.rst

 Opening the UI
 ----------------

-To connect to the Chameleon Vision UI you will need to enter in the web address.
+To connect to the Chameleon Vision UI you will need to enter the device web address.
 The web address is the ``<coprocessor-IP>:<port>``.
-The port defaults to 5800 and the coprocessor's IP address will be in the form 10.TE.AM.XX.
+The port defaults to 5800 and the coprocessor's IP address will be in the form ``10.TE.AM.XX``.
 If you are testing on a desktop computer you can use ``localhost`` in place of the IP address.
-For example, an IP address of 10.15.77.13 and a port of 5800, the web address will be ``10.15.77.13:5800`.
+For example, an IP address of ``10.15.77.13`` and a port of ``5800``, the web address will be ``10.15.77.13:5800``.

 .. _learn-ui:

 Getting Familiar with the UI
 ------------------------------

-The user interface has two main tabs, you can switch between them in the top-right corner:
+The user interface has two main tabs, located in the top-right corner:

-- **Vision**: Allows teams to configure pipeline settings with a live preview.
+- **Vision**: For configuring pipeline settings with a live preview.
 - **Settings**: For configuring networking and camera settings.

 .. image:: /images/UI/homePage.PNG